devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 **NOTE:**

 You can provide pre-build and post-build stages via the Devtron tool’s console or can also provide these details by creating a file `devtron.ci.yaml` inside your repository.
 There is a pre-defined format to write this file.
-And we will run these stages using this YAML file.
+And the tool will run these stages using this YAML file.

 You can provide some stages on the Devtron tool’s console and some stages in the devtron.ci.yaml file.
-But stages defined through the `Devtron` dashboard are first executed then the stages defined in the `devtron.ci.yaml` file.
+But stages defined through the `Devtron` dashboard are executed first and then the stages defined in the `devtron.ci.yaml` file are executed.

 ### 5. Scan for vulnerabilities

 `Scan for vulnerabilities` adds a security feature in your application.
 If you enable this option, your code will be scanned for any vulnerabilities present in your code.
-And you will be informed about these vulnerabilities.
-For more details please check doc
+And you will be informed about these vulnerabilities in the report.

 You have provided all the details required to create a CI pipeline, now click on `Create Pipeline`.